 What do you think?
 We’re always interested in your opinion.
 Please give us your feedback in the comments section below.

 If you’re looking for more tips on sales techniques and ways to be a leading Salesperson, please check our resources on our website.
-If you prefer online sales training, check out the free trial of our course The Sales Skills Incubator regularly $199 CAD including tax on sale until September 8, 2019 for $99 when you use the discount code septembersavings.
+If you prefer online sales training, check out the free trial of our course The Sales Skills Incubator available for purchase for $199 CAD including tax.

 We’re also in the final stages of producing our latest online sales training course, Negotiating 2 Party Payoffs.
 Every great Salesperson wants to learn the skills of being a great negotiator.
 If you wish to be notified when that course is being launched or future sales ensure that you are signed up to receive the PROSALESGUY BLOG by email.